KarlFrederik/ulauncher-speedtest/README.md

 10. Open the Ulauncher, type your Keyword (standard keyword is **sp**) and a space after that, you may have to wait while the speedtest runs.
 11. The first result will show your current speeds (Download, Upload, Ping).

-You'll find my information in the [Wiki](https://github.com/KarlFrederik/ulauncher-speedtest/wiki)
+You'll find more information in the [Wiki](https://github.com/KarlFrederik/ulauncher-speedtest/wiki)

 # Development